tearust/t-rust/obsidian/ideas/three_types_of_entity.md

 # Non-profit
 All income of these nodes goes to the DAO via the TAppStore accrued balance.
 There is no bonding curve or investment since there's no revenue to share.

 At the early stage, all state machine nodes are this kind of node.
 They give all revenue back to the DAO.
-The operation can get subsidy from [[UBI]] and [[general_admin_reserve]] to cover their costs.
+The operation can get subsidy from [[node-subsidy]] and [[general_admin_reserve]] to cover their costs.